Different types of lawns have different fertilising needs.

 When do I fertilise my lawn?

-We recommend you use the Lawn Solutions Fertiliser ast has a fantastic balance of nutrients to suit our varieties of Sir Walter DNA Certified Buffalo, Tif Tuf, Sir Grange and Eureka Premium VG.
+We recommend you use the Lawn Solutions Fertiliser as it has a fantastic balance of nutrients to suit our varieties of Sir Walter DNA Certified Buffalo, Tif Tuf, Sir Grange and Eureka Premium VG.

 Sir Walter DNA Certified Buffalo should be fertilised every 10 weeks.
 Eureka Kikuyu Premium VG and Tif Tuf every 3 months and Sir Grange 3 times a year.